 We don't add much sugar to our yogurt, as we believe any sweetener or flavor should subtly enhance the zingy, fresh flavor of Maple Hill, not mask it.
 We also believe in transparency in food labeling, so here’s a helpful breakdown for added sugar in our yogurt:

 In each six-ounce serving of Maple Hill, 8 grams of the carbohydrate content come from the naturally occurring lactose in the milk.
 The remaining grams of carbohydrate content come from added organic sugar, pure maple syrup, fruit puree, or combination thereof.

-We add the equivalent of 2.6 teaspoons (11 grams) of sugar to our Vanilla, Lemon, and Orange Crème flavors (each totals 17 - 18 grams of carbohydrates).
+We add the equivalent of 1.75 teaspoons (7 grams) of sugar to our Vanilla and Wild Blueberry flavors (each totals 15 grams of carbohydrates).

-We add the equivalent of 2.85 teaspoons of pure maple syrup to our Maple flavor (18 grams of carbohydrates total).
-We use only maple syrup to sweeten and flavor this variety.
+We add the equivalent of 1.75 teaspoons of pure maple syrup to our Maple flavor (15 grams of carbohydrates total).
+We use only organic maple syrup to sweeten this variety.